thecodingpoet/ecommerce-bot/docs/architecture.md

 The central brain of the system.
 It acts as a router, directing user intents to specialized agents.
 -   **Routing Logic:** Uses an LLM classifier to determine if a query is about "product search" or "placing an order".
 -   **State Management:** Uses an enum-based state machine (`OrchestratorState`) to manage conversation flow:
-    -   `SEARCH`: Default state, routes queries to appropriate agent based on intent classification
+    -   `INTENT`: Default state, routes queries to appropriate agent based on intent classification
-    -   `ORDER_LOCKED`: Locks the conversation to the Order Agent during an active transaction, preventing context switching until the order is complete or explicitly transferred
+    -   `CHECKOUT`: Locks the conversation to the Order Agent during an active transaction, preventing context switching until the order is complete or explicitly transferred
-    -   State transitions are handled via `should_exit_order_mode()` which evaluates OrderAgent responses to determine when to return to `SEARCH` state
+    -   State transitions are handled via `should_exit_checkout_mode()` which evaluates OrderAgent responses to determine when to return to `INTENT` state
 -   **Cart Management:** Maintains an in-memory shopping cart (`self._cart`) as a list of cart items.
 The cart persists during the conversation session and is cleared after successful order creation.
 Cart items contain: `product_id`, `product_name`, `quantity`, `unit_price`.

 ### B. Specialized Agents